Experimental robustness benchmarking of quantum neural networks on a superconducting quantum processor: Abstract

 \section{Abstract}

-Quantum machine learning (QML) models, like their classical counterparts, are vulnerable to adversarial attacks, hindering their secure deployment.
-Here, we report the first systematic experimental robustness benchmark for 20-qubit quantum neural network (QNN) classifiers executed on a superconducting processor.
-Our benchmarking framework features an efficient adversarial attack algorithm designed for QNNs, enabling quantitative characterization of adversarial robustness and robustness bounds.
-From our analysis, we verify that adversarial training reduces sensitivity to targeted perturbations by regularizing input gradients, significantly enhancing QNN's robustness.
-Additionally, our analysis reveals that QNNs exhibit superior adversarial robustness compared to classical neural networks, an advantage attributed to inherent quantum noise.
-Furthermore, the empirical upper bound extracted from our attack experiments shows a minimal deviation ($3 \times 10^{-3}$) from the theoretical lower bound, providing strong experimental confirmation of the attack's effectiveness and the tightness of fidelity-based robustness bounds.
-This work establishes a critical experimental framework for assessing and improving quantum adversarial robustness, paving the way for secure and reliable QML applications.
+Quantum machine learning (QML) models, like their classical counterparts, are intrinsically vulnerable to adversarial attacks, hindering their secure deployment.
+Here, we report the first systematic experimental benchmark of robustness for $20$-qubit quantum neural network (QNN) classifiers executed on a superconducting processor.
+Our benchmarking protocol features an efficient adversarial attack algorithm tailored for quantum hardware, enabling the diagnosis of QNN's robustness across diverse datasets.
+The empirical upper bound extracted from our attack experiments deviates by only $3 \times 10^{-3}$ from the analytical lower bound, providing strong experimental confirmation of our attack's precision and the tightness of the fidelity-based robustness bounds.
+Furthermore, our quantitative analysis reveals that adversarial training mitigates sensitivity to targeted perturbations by regularizing input gradients, thereby significantly enhancing QNN robustness.
+Additionally, we observe that experimentally measured QNNs exhibit higher adversarial robustness than classical neural networks, an effect attributed to inherent quantum noise.
+Our work establishes the first scalable and experimentally accessible framework for robustness benchmarking, paving the way for secure and reliable QML applications.